 Ice or heat: what would the injury have been better?
 We could fill pages with all the scenarios in which you could decide to use heat or ice to deal with pain.
 However, we from a pain clinic in OKC recommend as a general thumb rule this: start with ice when it is bleeding or swelling.

-Contact us today and see how the professionals at Longevity Institute in OKC can help you regain a painless life.
+Contact us today and see how the professionals at Oklahoma Pain Doc in OKC can help you regain a painless life.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.